kfoysalhaque/MU-MIMO-Beamforming-Feedback-Extraction-IEEE802.11ac/README.md

      style="float: center;" />

-#### MU-MIMO BFI from AP to the multiple STAs can be collected in a signle capture without any need for specialized equipments or firmware modifications (unlike CSI) which can be leveraged in various applications including *Radio Fingerprinting, Wi-Fi Sensing, Spectrum Sensing*
+#### MU-MIMO BFI from AP to the multiple STAs can be collected in a single capture without any need for specialized equipment or firmware modifications (unlike CSI) which can be leveraged in various applications including *Radio Fingerprinting, Wi-Fi Sensing, Spectrum Sensing*

-For capturing such feedback, even  though we do not need any direct communication / link to the AP or any STAs, we need to know the communication channel and bandwidth.
-We need wireshark and airmon-ng tool for capturing the transmission in monitor mode which can be installed with (in any ubuntu or ubuntu based distros):
+For capturing such feedback, even  though we do not need any direct communication/link to the AP or any STAs, we need to know the communication channel and bandwidth.
+We need wireshark and airmon-ng tool for capturing the transmission in monitor mode which can be installed with (in any Ubuntu or Ubuntu-based distros):

 <br />